umbraco/UmbracoDocs/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 <summary>4.latest to 6</summary>

 * If your site was ever a version between 4.10.0 and 4.11.4 and you have upgraded to 6.0.0 install the [fixup package](https://our.umbraco.com/projects/developer-tools/path-fixup) and run it after the upgrade process is finished.
-* The DocType Mixins package is **NOT** compatible with v6+ and will cause problems in your document types.
+* The DocType Mixins package is **not** compatible with v6+ and will cause problems in your Document Types.

 </details>